SushmitaChandel/mAP/README.md

 4. RUN demo.py file.

 Note: x1,y1 are top left corners and x2,y2 are bottom right corners of the bounding box.

+Note: mAP.py file also contains the function to calculate detection rate and false alarm ate.